 You can go to Colombia any time of the year, even if it rains that wouldn’t be a problem especially for travelers that are quite adventurous.
 The months of December to February are the best time to visit Colombia because is the sunniest.
 It is perfect for travelers who don’t want to get stuck in the winter breeze but at these months are the peak season so expect the prices to go up.

 October to November is the months ideal for those working with a budget, because its is considered the low season in the country.
 All in all you shouldn’t have any problem traveling in Colombia because it is ideal to travel all throughout the year.

 5. HEALTH TRAVEL INSURANCE

 Things to know before visiting Colombia we recommend always bringing a travel insurance when traveling abroad just in case you have any problems.
 You can always have food Poisson, fever or any other kind of disease.
 Just make sure you are ready since it can be really expensive if you get a big surgery or problem in Colombia.
-You can check ours in this link where you can get covered starting from $40 USD per month.

 Facts About Colombia

 6. LEARNING SPANISH OR SPEAKING ENGLISH IN COLOMBIA